Bronco Billy

 Bronco Billy is a 1980 American Western comedy-drama film starring Clint Eastwood and Sondra Locke.
 It was directed by Eastwood and written by Dennis Hackin.
-The film focuses on the financially struggling owner of a traditional Wild West show and his new assistant.
+The film focuses on "Bronco" Billy McCoy, the financially struggling owner of a traditional Wild West show and his new assistant Antoinette Lily.

 Plot

 "Bronco" Billy McCoy is an aging trick-shooter performing to meager crowds in "Bronco Billy's Wild West Show", a rundown traveling circus reminiscent of Buffalo Bill's Wild West, of which he is the owner and operator.
-For the show's finale, a blindfolded Bronco Billy shoots balloons around a female assistant strapped onto a revolving wooden disc.
-The last balloon is with a knife, but the assistant moves her leg and is injured, so then quits.
+For the show's finale, a blindfolded Bronco Billy shoots balloons around female assistant Mitzi Fritts strapped onto a revolving wooden disc.
+The last balloon is with a knife, but Mitzi moves her leg and is injured, so then quits.

-Due to poor show attendance, Billy has been unable to pay his crew for the last six months, though they stick with him.
+Due to poor show attendance, Bronco Billy has been unable to pay his crew for the last six months, though they stick with him.
 At the next town, Bronco Billy goes to the city hall to obtain a permit.
-Also there are Heiress Antoinette Lily and John Arlington, who have eloped.
-Antoinette despises her future husband, but must marry before turning 30 to inherit a large fortune.
-(Note: Sondra Locke (1944–2018) was actually 36 at the time of the film's release.)
+Also there are heiress Antoinette Lily and John Arlington, who have eloped.
+Antoinette despises Arlington, but she must marry before turning 30 to inherit a large fortune.
 Their car breaks down at the motel opposite the Wild West show.
 The next morning, Arlington steals Antoinette's money, luggage, and the repaired car.
 Left stranded, Antoinette asks Bronco Billy for help.
-He hires her as his new assistant under the alias, "Miss Lily", though she agrees to only one show.
-Antoinette ad libs her lines, entertaining the audience, but irritating Billy.
+He hires her as his new assistant under the alias Miss Lily though she agrees to only one show.
+Antoinette ad libs her lines, entertaining the audience, but irritating Bronco Billy.

-Antoinette discovers that Arlington has been arrested for her murder (framed by Antoinette's stepmother and her scheming lawyer friend, who stand to gain the inheritance).
+Antoinette discovers that Arlington has been arrested for her murder, framed by her stepmother Irene and her scheming lawyer friend Edgar Lipton, who stand to gain the inheritance.
 Seizing an opportunity for revenge, Antoinette rejoins the Wild West show to remain incognito.
-She gradually learns that Billy's performers are not actually cowboys, but largely ex-convicts, alcoholics, or both, and have remade their lives into what they want to be.
-Billy is a failed shoe salesman from New Jersey, who shot his wife in the leg for sleeping with his best friend.
+She gradually learns that Bronco Billy's performers are not actually cowboys, but largely ex-convicts, alcoholics or both, and have remade their lives into what they want to be.
+Bronco Billy is a failed shoe salesman from New Jersey, who shot his wife in the leg for sleeping with his best friend.
 Nevertheless, Antoinette begins to warm to the troupe.